 NEARY: Apple and the publishers might argue that they were the victims of ruinous competition from Amazon, says Bauer.
 That's an argument that goes back to the end of the 19th century.

 BAUER: Where you had six sellers of cast iron pipe, and they said, gosh, the competition is far too vigorous, our prices are being driven down, we need to get together and agree among ourselves to get the prices back up, and the Supreme Court of the United States rejected that and it's rejected it, you know, for the past century.

 NEARY: Bauer believes Apple, Macmillan, and Penguin will ultimately settle with Justice.
 So does James McQuivey, an analyst with Forrester Research.
 McQuivey says it's likely that both Apple and Amazon will be fine in the end, but the publishers will still be left with the daunting challenge of adjusting to a whole new way of business, digitally.

 JAMES MCQUIVEY: There's a whole series of things that publishers have to learn how to do, and the sooner they get to that task, the better off they'll be.
 But no, not everyone's going to make it.
 And they certainly won't make it in the same configuration that they came into this digital transition.

 NEARY: The publishing companies named in the suit declined to be interviewed, but John Sargent, CEO of Macmillan, released a letter saying his company decided to fight the suit because the Justice Department demands were too onerous and would have allowed Amazon to recover what he called its monopoly position.

 Sargent also said the decision to enter the agency model agreement with Apple was the loneliest decision he ever made.

 Lynn Neary, NPR News, Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.